 What if being successful is not about how big your house is or how many trips to Europe you’ve taken this year or whether you have a second home in Aspen or whether you are driving a new, expensive car?
 What if being successful is about leaving the planet a better place than when you got here?
 What if being successful is about feeling successful.

 Lots of mega-wealthy people and superstars do not feel successful.
-Maybe they are not giving back or giving back for the wrong reasons; maybe their motives aren’t pure.
+Maybe they are not giving back or, they are giving back, but for the wrong reasons; maybe their motives aren’t pure.
 Maybe they don’t feel worthy of success or have nagging doubts or negativity that they have never dealt with.
 What's happening on the outside is not necessarily how you feel on the inside.

 So how can you feel successful?
 What can you do differently?
 What I am going to share with you, you may have heard before.
 Knowing is not enough.
 It's about making changes to how you live your life and how you are in the world.
 It's about upgrading your attitude to gratitude, appreciation, and acceptance.